Mt Coot-tha precinct projects

 - 2017-18 – creating a bookable space, including a new large shelter (sink and bench), bookable car park facilities and installing interactive children’s artwork.

 Council is committed to implementing a shuttle service at Mt Coot-tha which will provide another transport option for visitors to travel between key destinations on the mountain.
-Planning for the Mt Coot-tha shuttle service is currently underway and will align with the delivery of the zipline.
+Planning for the Mt Coot-tha shuttle service is currently underway.

 Mt Coot-tha Visitor Information Centre